-In Supplementary Table 1, we summarize the key findings of the main articles examined, and in Figure 2, the main JAK/signal transducer and activator of transcription activation and downstream signaling pathways in ILD.
+In Supplementary Table 1 we summarize the key findings of the main articles examined and in Figure 2, the main JAK/signal transducer and activator of transcription activation and downstream signaling pathways in ILD.

-Efficacy of Janus kinase inhibitors in rheumatoid arthritis associated with interstitial lung disease using these drugs.
-All JAKis licensed in RA were represented in our literature search.
+Efficacy of Janus kinase inhibitors in rheumatoid arthritis associated with interstitial lung disease

-Despite the widespread employment of JAK is in recent years for the management of RA, to date, only a few observational studies and case series have reported data on ILD courses in patients
+Despite the widespread employment of JAK is in recent years for the management of RA, to date only a few observational studies and case series reported data on ILD courses in patients using these drugs.